Wenn V. Deramas: Death

 In 2015, Deramas underwent angioplasty after suffering a heart attack two years prior.
 Deramas died at Capitol Medical Center in Quezon City on February 29, 2016.
 The immediate cause of death listed on his death certificate was cardiac arrest, with respiratory failure and heart attack as underlying causes.
 It also indicated that he suffered from aspiration pneumonia.
-He was buried in the Himlayang Pilipino in Quezon City on March 6, 2016, a day after the necrological services hosted by ABS-CBN, at the Dolphy Theatre in the ABS-CBN Broadcasting Center, also in Quezon City.
+He was buried at the Himlayang Pilipino in Tandang Sora, Quezon City on March 6, 2016, a day after the necrological services hosted by ABS-CBN at the Dolphy Theatre in the ABS-CBN Broadcasting Center, also in Quezon City.